Visylvius/Job-Fetcher/readme.md

 ```
 npm install -g nodemon
 ```
-Your going to need to have a redis server, mongo database, and the node server runnning at the same time.
+You're going to need to have a redis server, mongo database, and the node server runnning at the same time.
 ```
 redis-server /usr/local/etc/redis.conf;
 brew services start mongo